lawaladekunle/pyprojects/ReadMe.md

 You can download the project and use as needed

-Making a conflict on Master
+Making a conflict on Master, Conflicted text.